markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Introduction

-In an attempt to increase subscriptions, Run Buddy is launching a new landing page to attract sign-ups.
+In an attempt to increase subscriptions, Run Buddy is launching a new landing page to attract more sign-ups.

 A friend of a friend who works at Run Buddy put in a good word for you, and the company has agreed to hire you as a freelance web developer!
-Your job is to make the Run Buddy landing page look good, then hand it off to Run Buddy's internal developers to complete the data collecting portion of it (later in the course, you'll know enough to do both).
+Your job is to make the Run Buddy landing page look good, then hand it off to Run Buddy's internal developers to complete the data collection portion (later in the boot camp, you'll know how to do both).

-In this first lesson, you'll become familiar with some important tools and processes that you'll need to write that first line of HTML code.
+In this first lesson, you'll learn about some important tools and processes, which is the first step towards writing that first line of HTML code.

 ## Preview

-The Run Buddy design team has provided a mock-up of what they want the landing page to look like:
+The Run Buddy design team has provided the following mock-up of what they want the landing page to look like:

 ![mock-up](./assets/step-1/050-mock-up.png)

-Incidentally, did you know that many real-world companies don't expect developers to know everything up front?
-Part of the development process is figuring out new technologies.
+Did you know that many real-world companies don't expect developers to know everything up front?
+Part of the development process for any project is figuring out new technologies.
 Granted, we are brand new developers, so we have a longer road ahead of us than a seasoned programmer learning a new tool.

-The key is to take it one step at a time and set up the project correctly.
+The key is to take it one step at a time.
+Setting up the project correctly when you're starting it will go a long way towards making the rest of the work go more smoothly.

-That said, let's jump right in and get our hands dirty with some actual coding!
+That said, let's jump right in and get our hands dirty with some coding!

 ## Get Started with the Command Line

 In the old days, entering text-based commands on a black screen (known as the **command-line interface**, or **CLI**) was the only way to interact with a computer.
 There was no graphical user interface (aka GUI) with icons, menus, and buttons to click.

 Now that powerful operating systems like Windows and macOS exist, most computer users never have to even look at a CLI.
-For developers, though, the command line (often called the **terminal**) is still commonly used for certain tasks.
+For developers, though, the command line (often called the **terminal**) is still commonly used for many tasks.

-Later in the course, the CLI will become integral to building full-stack applications.
-For now, we'll be using it to set up our project.
+Later in the boot camp, the CLI will become integral to building full-stack applications.
+For now, we'll use it to set up our project.

 ### Access the Command Line on a Mac
-Mac users, you already have a built-in Terminal app, which you can go ahead and launch by searching for "terminal" in the Spotlight Search (click the 🔍 icon in the top-right corner, or use the keyboard shortcut Command+Spacebar).
+Mac users, you already have a built-in Terminal app, which you can launch by searching for "terminal" in the Spotlight Search (click the 🔍 icon in the top-right corner, or use the keyboard shortcut Command+Spacebar).

 ### Access the Command Line on Windows
-Windows users, you installed [Git Bash](https://git-scm.com/downloads) as part of the prework, which you can open by using the search box in the bottom-left corner (or use the keyboard shortcut: Windows key + S) to search for "git bash".
+Windows users, you installed [Git Bash](https://git-scm.com/downloads) as part of the prework.
+Open Git Bash by using the search box in the bottom-left corner (or by using the keyboard shortcut "Windows key + S") to search for "git bash".

+### Use the Command Line

-Regardless of your operating system, you should see a window that looks like this:
+Regardless of your operating system, you should see a window that looks like this when you open the command line:

 ![terminal window](./assets/step-1/100-terminal.png)

 In this window, type `pwd` and press Enter.
 The terminal will display something like `/c/Users/YourName` on Windows or `/Users/YourName` on Mac.
 This is because when you first open Terminal or Git Bash, you start in your user directory.

-> **Important:** To succeed in this boot camp, type out every code snippet yourself instead of copying and pasting.
+> **Important:** To succeed in this boot camp, type out every code snippet instead of copying and pasting.
 It will help build up that muscle memory you need to become an expert coder faster!

-The command `pwd` stands for "print working directory" ("print" in this context means "display to the screen") and lets us know which directory (aka folder) the terminal is currently in, or looking at.
+The command `pwd` means "print working directory" ("print" in this context means "display to the screen") and lets you know which directory (aka folder) the terminal is currently in, or looking at.
 Typing `pwd` is like asking "Where am I?"

 If you want to see what's in this directory, you could navigate to it through your operating system's GUI (by clicking on folder icons, etc.), but since we're in the command line, let's try looking at the contents using another command: `ls`.

-The `ls` command lists the files and folders within the current directory; it's like asking "What's here?"
+The `ls` command lists the files and folders within the current directory.
+It's like asking "What's here?"
 Some common folders you might see in your user directory are `Documents`, `Pictures`, `Music`, and `Desktop`.

-Fun fact: the graphical "desktop" you see when your computer first starts is this `Desktop` folder in your user directory!
+Fun fact: the graphical "desktop" you see when your computer starts is this `Desktop` folder in your user directory!
 Let's "go" there now from the command line by typing the following commands, pressing Enter after each line:

 ```bash
 cd Desktop